 Wingham – The host town

-The heritage town of Wingham is developing a strong reputation as a must for anyone visiting the Mid North Coast.
+The heritage town of Wingham is developing a strong reputation as a must for anyone visiting the Manning Valley nestled in the Barrington Coast.

 For those who haven’t been to Wingham before, there is a sense of discovery: a town that has retained its strong heritage values and natural beauty while boasting a range of thriving businesses with a modern edge.

-For those who haven’t visited in a while, you will find award-winning cafés, restaurants and boutique stores that have helped Wingham receive favourable coverage in specialist food magazines, tourism brochures and metropolitan newspapers.
+For those who haven’t visited in a while, you will find many spots including boutique stores and our award-winning sponsor café Bent On Food, that have helped Wingham receive favourable coverage in specialist food magazines, tourism brochures and metropolitan newspapers.

 Walking distance from the CBD is the Wingham Brush Nature Reserve, forming the last 10 hectares of subtropical floodplain rainforest in the State.
 Wander down the nature trails to discover giant Moreton Bay fig trees and one of Australia ’s largest permanent populations of grey-headed flying foxes.
 The Brush leads down to reveal the mighty Manning River, once the economic lifeblood of the town used to export timber and agricultural products to Sydney.
-Today, its importance is more of an environmental and recreational one, ideal for boating.
+Today, its importance is more of an environmental and recreational one, ideal for boating, and also offers free camping.

 Wingham is surrounded by natural beauty.
 The abundance of water means the town is green year-round, with natural wonders hiding only a short drive from the CBD.
 Wingham is the gateway to the jewel of the Manning Valley, the spectacular Ellenborough Falls, one of the highest single-drop waterfalls in the southern hemisphere.
 A number of other stunning National Parks and peaceful camping grounds are just around the corner.